Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Improved highlighting for active screen
 * After duplicating a screen, the duplicated screen is set to the active screen
 * Fix for an error when reloading a visualization from a Box
-* Fix for saving lists on the box
+* Fix for saving lists on the Box
 * Fix for "default" type time data sources
 * Fix for switching an ODBC connection to an Oracle connection
 * Fix for Lua code examples